GigaExcalibur/Decadences/README.md

 # Devlog, read at your own peril

+## Tuesday, 3-28
+- Finally got the map inserted properly!
+- Adjusted preliminary entries of the item table

+## Sunday, 3-26 and Monday, 3-27
+- Look, I can explain. ...Okay I can't explain, I was playing Atelier Ryza 3 these two days.

 ## Saturday, 3-25
 - I looked at my buildfile wrong and everything broke.
 - Let's call this a break day, shall we?